SmartLoan/smartloan-sml-paper/README.md

 How lenders can get huge profit from successful debtors!
 I need help from those who are in financial industry!

+Things need to create:
+1. App where users can modify the variables, will generate a spreadsheet that shows payment plan and total interest paid.
+This tool will help users to design their own contract suitable to their needs.
-Idea: securitize the loans (pooling them up)
+2. securitize the loans (pooling them up)
+3. Flow chart for the repayment scheme

 Still under construction...
 TBC...